-The following table provides information with respect to the Equity Incentive Plan as at December 31, 2020:
+The following table provides information with respect to the Equity Incentive Plan as at December 31, 2021:

-Plan Category Number of shares to be issued upon the exercise of outstanding awards (1) Weighted-average exercise price of Award Number of awards available for future issuance under equity compensation plans (2) Equity Compensation plans not approved by shareholders: N/A - - - Equity Compensation plans approved by shareholders: Equity Incentive Plan Options RSUs (including PSUs) DSUs 1,931,309 1,815,059 583,936 \$19.35 \$0 \$0 8,734,286 Total 4,330,305 - 8,734,286
+Plan Category Number of shares to be issued pursuant to outstanding awards (1) Weighted-average exercise price of awards Number of shares available for future issuance under the Equity Incentive Plan (2) Equity Compensation plans not approved by shareholders: N/A - - - Equity Compensation plans approved by shareholders: Equity Incentive Plan 1,808,996 1,698,140 724,397 \$19.01 4,566,092 Total 4,231,533 - 4,566,092

-(1) Figure is given as at December 31, 2020 and includes dividend equivalent rights accrued on such awards paid on January 17, 2020, April 17, 2020, July 17, 2020 and October 16, 2020 if applicable.
-Please see "Compensation Discussion and Analysis - Long Term Equity Incentives - Dividend Equivalent Rights".

-(2) Represents a maximum number of shares reserved for issuance under the Equity Incentive Plan which is equal to 6% of the then issued and outstanding shares.
+- (1) Figure is given as at December 31, 2021 and includes dividend equivalent rights accrued on such awards paid on January 15, 2021, April 16, 2021, July 16, 2021 and October 15, 2021 if applicable.
+Please see "Compensation Discussion and Analysis Long-Term Equity Incentives Dividend Equivalent Rights". - (2) Represents the maximum number of shares reserved and available for issuance under the Equity Incentive Plan, which as of December 31, 2021 was equal to 6% of the issued and outstanding shares minus the number of shares issuable pursuant to awards outstanding as at December 31, 2021.
+As a result of the 2022 Equity Plan Amendments, the number of shares available for future issuance under the Equity Incentive Plan as at March 21, 2022 is 2,420,930 which represents the maximum number of shares reserved and available for issuance under the Equity Incentive Plan, and is equal to 4% of the issued and outstanding shares minus the number of shares issuable pursuant to awards outstanding as at March 21, 2022.